There are different types of blackwood, this wood is called “black” for its dark coloration and is popularly known as Ebony.

 6. Coromandel ebony (Diospyros melanoxylon)

 The wood looks luxurious and vibrant, typically having a beautiful hazel-brown color, with black stripes or vice versa.
 Its name refers to the Coromandel Coast in India from where it was exported.
-It was used in furniture, luthiery, and for sculpture.
+It was used in furniture, luthiery, and sculpture.

 Calamander has been logged to extinction in the wild and is no longer available for new work in any quantity.
 Furniture or artifacts in calamander are extremely high priced and hard to get your hands on.
 Nowadays, the nearest relation to Coromandel is Macassar Ebony.